redhat-openstack/website/source/uncategorized/repositories.html.md

 If using RHEL, then RDO and EPEL need the "Optional channel" enabled.

-If using Centos or Scientific Linux, there is no such optional repository, as those packages are included in the main repos.
+If using CentOS or Scientific Linux, there is no such optional repository, as those packages are included in the main repositories for those distributions.

 For completeness, currently on RHEL, the Optional channel is used for: